tonivdv/EventScheduler/README.md

 #### Custom Temporal Expressions

-You can create temporal expressions that match your special needs by implementing `Riskio\EventScheduler\TemporalExpression\TemporalExpressionInterface`.
+You can create temporal expressions that match your special needs by implementing `Adlogix\EventScheduler\TemporalExpression\TemporalExpressionInterface`.

 ### Cookbook